Skip to content

 The 2/2 in the READY column confirms both the agent and the sandbox sidecar are running.

-Create tools/code_executor.py in your agent project.
+Create tools/code_executor.py in your agent project (make sure you're in calculus-agent/).
 This is a local tool (not an MCP tool) that POSTs code to the sandbox and returns the output.

 import os